espositomario/DNA_methylation_Infinium_HM450/README.md

 Visualization: Generate informative plots and figures to visualize the DNA methylation patterns and differential methylation results.

 ## Installation and Dependencies
-To use this pipeline, you will need to have the following software and packages installed:
+To use this pipeline, you will need to have the following R packages installed:

 ```r